ky-ra1/split-app/README.md

 * Let users rate each other for payment
 * Add a comment for payments
 * User can put in a specific amounts for indviduals in addition to percentages
+* Track confirmation of payment to be paid (i.e. when a user views payments)

 ## Assumptions:
 * All users already have an account.